iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.46.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 4 reviews"/>
 </p>

+> Excellent<br> :date: __2021-03-28 10:29:57__

+> Going through the process of entering the information was pretty clear, getting face recognition was a bit hit&miss, on the 5th scan I got that eureka feeling, it seems that your face needs to fill the egg shaped border<br> :date: __2021-03-28 09:59:17__

+> Unlike the first review, I found it very easy to install.
+A very useful app.<br> :date: __2021-03-26 10:04:31__

+> I received an invitation from my GP to use the app.
+I had no problems whatsoever installing and registering but, having done so, I have to say I was somewhat disappointed.
+The main reason I installed it was for the ability to book an appointment online; however, it just told me there were no appointments available to book online and I should contact my GP surgery instead!
+I'll give it the benefit of doubt - maybe something isn't configured correctly at my GP's surgery...
+The second reason was (out of curiosity) to be able to view my health records.
+This seemed to be nothing more than a list of prescriptions I've had over the previous years - being generally fit and healthy, there wasn't a great deal of info here!
+If you have more complex health issues, then maybe this app will be useful; personally I can't see any point in it.
+Finally, a note to the developers - please fix the action of the BACK button.
+Having it set to exit the app rather than return to the previous menu is counterintuitive and extremely frustrating!<br> :date: __2021-03-25 01:54:10__

+> Have only just started using it this week.
+I didn't have any issues registering and so far it looks like it will be helpful for arranging appointment and seeing history of medications prescribed.
+I have yet to try ordering repeat prescriptions but if saves me having to telephone the prescription hub each month it will be worth it for that alone.<br> :date: __2021-03-23 11:30:06__

 > A very good app if you need to get information on your medication medicall history and very good if you need to apply for personal independence payment for dwp needs a better menu but its good<br> :date: __2021-03-18 23:44:53__